nvergottini/puppet-podman/REFERENCE.md

 ### <a name="podman--pod"></a>`podman::pod`

-Create a podman pod with defined flags
+Create a podman pod with defined flags and containers

+* **Note** If the flags or container hashes change, the entire pod will be redeployed.

 #### Examples